-- Calculate the net cost of the Program to the state, inclusive of the fiscal impact on Med-Cal (refer to Section 4 for an assessment of the potential fiscal impact of the Program on Medi-Cal). - Assess the impact of removing the shared benefit pool for spouses or domestic partners from Designs 4 and 5. - Analyze the impact of including coverage for PACE as an approved service under Design 2. - Quantify the impact of applying the Program contribution waiver to employer contributions. - Estimate the required Contribution Rates if current retirees participate in the Program (refer to Section 3.3 for an assessment of the potential Program expenditures for current retirees).
+- Calculate the net cost of the Program to the state, inclusive of the fiscal impact on Med-Cal (refer to Section 4 for an assessment of the potential fiscal impact of the Program on Medi-Cal). - Assess the impact of removing the shared benefit pool for spouses or domestic partners from Designs 4 and 5. - Assess the impact of increasing Program benefits for inflation every other year (instead of annually) for Designs 1 through 4. - Analyze the impact of including coverage for PACE as an approved service under Design 2.

-• Quantify the potential cost savings to employers of having a Program (e.g., loss of employee hours as a result of time off for caregiving or people leaving the workforce entirely).
+- Quantify the impact of applying the Program contribution waiver to employer contributions. - Estimate the required Contribution Rates if current retirees participate in the Program (refer to Section 3.3 for an assessment of the potential Program expenditures for current retirees). - Quantify the potential cost savings to employers of having a Program (e.g., through a decrease in the number of employee hours "lost" to caregiving demands; lost hours could either be due to employees taking time off or employees leaving the workforce entirely).